JavaScript is required

 How to say good night in Italian - Banner

-So you want to know how to say good night in Italian?
-The main phrase you need is "buonanotte" (pronounced bwoh-nah-NOH-teh).
+To say good night in Italian, the main phrase you need is "buonanotte" (pronounced bwoh-nah-NOH-teh).
 That's your go-to when you're heading to bed or saying goodbye late at night.
 But here's the thing: Italian has way more ways to say goodnight depending on who you're talking to and what vibe you're going for.
 Some are casual, some are romantic, and some are just plain sweet.
-I'll walk you through all the variations you actually need, plus when to use them so you don't accidentally sound weird.
+I'll walk you through all the variations you actually need as an Italian learner, plus when to use them so you don't accidentally sound weird.

 The word breaks down into "buona" (good) and "notte" (night).
 Pretty straightforward, right?